MSLNZ/rpi-ocr/resources/tessdata/README.rst

-Trained languages that can be used for `Tesseract <https://github.com/tesseract-ocr/tesseract>`_.
+Trained models that can be used for `Tesseract <https://github.com/tesseract-ocr/tesseract>`_.

-The file must be copied to the ``tessdata`` directory before you can use the language.
+These files must be copied to the ``tessdata`` directory before they can be used.

-To use one of these languages, you specify the name as the ``lang`` parameter, e.g.,
+To use one of these languages, you specify the name of the language as the value to the ``language`` keyword argument, e.g.,

 .. code-block:: python

    from ocr import tesseract
-   text, image = tesseract('my-digits.png', lang='letsgodigital')
+   text, image = tesseract('my-digits.png', language='letsgodigital')

 * `letsgodigital <https://github.com/arturaugusto/display_ocr>`_ - seven-segment font